-Lying behavior in the Redpath freestall barn will play a critical role in the production, profitability, and wellbeing of dairy cows.
-The amount of time a cow spends lying is influenced by factors such as the stall and barn design, its management, and the cows physiological status.
-Research suggests that the ideal length of lying time may be as much as 12-14 hours per day, based upon the behavior observed in high-producing cows.
+Lying behaviour in the Redpath Freestall barn will play a critical role in the production, profitability, and wellbeing of dairy cows.
+The amount of time a cow spends lying is influenced by factors such as the stall and barn design, its management, and the cow's physiological status.
+Research suggests that the ideal length of lying time may be as much as 12-14 hours per day, based upon the behaviour observed in high-producing cows.

 Increasing lying time may increase rumination, improve immune status, increase blood flow to the mammary system, reduce stress on the hoof, and reduce the incidence of lameness in a herd.

-Cows will strive to attain a fixed amount of lying time even at the expense of feeding time, and thus it is best to ensure that cows have the opportunity to fulfill their lying time requirements when in the Redpath freestall barn.
+Cows will strive to attain a fixed amount of lying time even at the expense of feeding time, and thus it is best to ensure that cows have the opportunity to fulfil their lying time requirements when in the Redpath Freestall barn.